jchmski/gulp-file-inline/README.md

 # gulp-file-inline

-> a [gulp](https://github.com/wearefractal/gulp) plugin for inlining CSS and javascript files directly
+> a [gulp](https://github.com/wearefractal/gulp) plugin for inlining CSS and javascript files directly into client-facing files.

+This project is a fork of [gulp-style-inline](https://github.com/vladfilipro/gulp-style-inject).
+Thank you Vlad Filip!

 # Installation